roykroth/roth-recipes/_recipes/byu-mint-brownies.md

   - 1 drop green food coloring

 directions:
+- Bake Brownies:
   - Melt margarine and mix in cocoa.
 Allow to cool.
-Add honey, eggs, sugar, flour, baking powder, and salt.
+  - Add honey, eggs, sugar, flour, baking powder, and salt to margarine and cocoa.
 Mix well.
+  - Add nuts.
-Add nuts.
-Pour batter into a greased 9-by-13 baking pan.
-Bake at 350 degrees for 25 minutes.
+  - Pour batter into a greased 9-by-13 baking pan.
+  - Bake at 350 degrees for 25 minutes.
 Cool.
+- Prepare Mint Icing:
+  -  Soften margarine.
-- Prepare mint icing.
-Soften margarine.
-Add salt, corn syrup, and powdered sugar.
+  -  Add salt, corn syrup, and powdered sugar.
 Beat until smooth and fluffy.
-Add mint extract and food coloring.
+  -  Add mint extract and food coloring.
 Mix.
-Add milk gradually until the consistency is a little thinner than cake frosting.
+  -  Add milk gradually until the consistency is a little thinner than cake frosting.
+- Assemble Brownies:
   - Spread mint icing over brownies.
-Place brownies in the freezer for a short time to stiffen the icing.
-Remove from the freezer and carefully add a layer of chocolate icing.
+  - Place brownies in the freezer for a short time to stiffen the icing.
+  - Remove from the freezer and carefully add a layer of chocolate icing.

 ---